 Lumanu and Collectively recently partnered to survey over 400 influencers regarding Whitelisting, Boosting, and Amplification.
-The results were illuminating for brands in the influencer media world (click here to view the stats and our industry insights), but we also walked away wanting to know more:
+The results were illuminating for brands in the influencer media world, but we also walked away wanting to know more:

 1. What tensions exist between brands and influencers, and can they be alleviated?

 2. What do creators expect to see in their contracts, and how does that impact the working relationship?

 3. What does a successful influencer marketing campaign look like to creators?

 Understanding the influencer perspective is crucial to running effective influencer media campaigns.
 Here are the key insights from Julia Berit (@julia.berit) on Relieving Partnership Tensions, Robin Jones (@withrobinj) on Contracts and Positivity in a Changing Industry, and Meg Biram (@megbiram) on Successful Campaign Strategies.